Peru & Bolivia Epic Adventure

 After 15 days in Peru, it’s time to see the Bolivian side of the Andes.
 Today you’ll make your way to the highest capital city in the world, La Paz, sitting at almost 3,600 metres.
 It’ll be another adventurous day of transportation as you navigate both customs and winding switchbacks.
 But the journey will be studded with interesting, and downright mysterious, stops along the way.
 At the border, you’ll pass through customs on-foot.
 Don’t fret this formality – your Peruvian guide will be by your side until, voila!
 You’re safely in the hands of your Bolivian guide and driver on the other side.
 Further down the road, the site of Tiwanaku is a head-scratcher.
 A once-great civilisation disappearing into thin air is enough to make anyone curious.

-Accommodation: Rosario La Paz Hotel or similar, La Paz – Bolivia
+Accommodation: Rosario La Paz Hotel (or similar), La Paz – Bolivia

 Included: Breakfast, Lunch, & Dinner